use-ink/ink-docs/docs/basics/chain-extensions.md

 }
 ```

-... or as multiple standalone ink! attributes applied to the same item:
+…or as multiple standalone ink! attributes applied to the same item:

 ```rust
 type Access = i32;